-Regular expression support is provided by the PCRE28 library package, which is open source software, written by Philip Hazel, and copyright by the University of Cambridge, England.
+- Regular expression support is provided by the PCRE33 library package, which is open source software, written by Philip Hazel, and copyright by the University of Cambridge, England. - Core Foundation34 is available under the terms of the Apple Public Source License35. - Growl36 is Copyright © The Growl Project, 2004-2007 All rights reserved.